vaibhavlohiya/MatrixAPI/README.md

 ### 6. Some Vector functions.

-       v.size();              // returns the size if the vector v1.add(v2);            // returns a vector which is a sum of v1 and v2 v1.subtract(v2);       // returns a vector which is the difference of v1 and v2. v1.dotProduct(v2);     // returns a scaler which is the result of the dot product of v1 and v2
+       v.size();              // returns the size if the vector v.Data();              // return a pointer to the first element of the vector array. v1.add(v2);            // returns a vector which is a sum of v1 and v2 v1.subtract(v2);       // returns a vector which is the difference of v1 and v2. v1.dotProduct(v2);     // returns a scaler which is the result of the dot product of v1 and v2